ClickHouse/ClickHouse/docs/en/operations/system_tables.md

     OR active_replicas < total_replicas
 ```

-If this query doesn't return anything, it means that everything is fine.
+If this query doesn’t return anything, it means that everything is fine.

-## system.settings
+## system.settings {#system.settings}

 Contains information about settings that are currently in use.
 I.e. used for executing the query you are using to read from the system.settings table.